scrapy/scrapy/docs/topics/exporters.rst

    :param join_multivalued: The char (or chars) that will be used for joining
       multi-valued fields, if found.
    :type include_headers_line: str

+    :param errors: The optional string that specifies how encoding and decoding errors are to be handled.
+        For more information see `documentation <https://docs.python.org/3/library/io.html#io.TextIOWrapper>`_.
+    :type errors: str

    The additional keyword arguments of this ``__init__`` method are passed to the :class:`BaseItemExporter` ``__init__`` method, and the leftover arguments to the